|

 Our skins may differ, but from thee we claim

-A sister’s privilege and a sister’s name.
+A sisters privilege and a sisters name.

 One of the most remarkable black women abolitionists was a former slave named Isabella Baumfree who addressed antislavery gatherings as Sojourner Truth.
 She described her name and her mission this way:

-…when I left the house of bondage, I left everything behind….
-I went to the Lord an’ asked him to give me a new name.
-And the Lord gave me Sojourner, because I was to travel up an’ down the land, showin’ the people their sins, an’ bein’ a sign unto them…and the Lord gave me Truth, because I was to declare truth to the people.
+.
+I went to the Lord an asked him to give me a new name.
+And the Lord gave me Sojourner, because I was to travel up an down the land, showin the people their sins, an bein a sign unto them

-Supported by the Reverend Garrison, who made women’s equality in the movement a priority, women moved into the public arena in increasing numbers to lecture and petition against the evils of slavery.
+Supported by the Reverend Garrison, who made womens equality in the movement a priority, women moved into the public arena in increasing numbers to lecture and petition against the evils of slavery.
 Although they were moved by the same moral indignation against slavery as men, their public activism violated gender conventions and provoked sometimes violent reactions.
 In city after city, women abolitionists were harassed and sometimes physically attacked for speaking before "promiscuous" or mixed-sex audiences and for traveling in racially mixed company.
 In the face of such reactions, abolitionist women inevitably began to see similarities between their own confined status and that of slaves.
 "We have good cause to be grateful to the slave," said abolitionist Abby Kelley.
 "In striving to strike his irons off, we found most surely that we were manacled ourselves."

-There were three fundamental convictions of abolitionists regarding slavery, all with important consequences for women’s equality as well: 1) that men and women had an ability to do what was right and therefore were morally accountable for their actions; 2) that the intolerable social evils were those that degraded the image of God in human beings, corrupting people’s capacities for self-control and self-respect; 3) the goal of all reform was to free individuals from being manipulated like physical objects.
-These beliefs, in combination with the obstacles women faced in their efforts for the cause, animated a new feminist consciousness that would result in the women’s rights movement.
+There were three fundamental convictions of abolitionists regarding slavery, all with important consequences for womens equality as well: 1) that men and women had an ability to do what was right and therefore were morally accountable for their actions; 2) that the intolerable social evils were those that degraded the image of God in human beings, corrupting peoples capacities for self-control and self-respect; 3) the goal of all reform was to free individuals from being manipulated like physical objects.
+These beliefs, in combination with the obstacles women faced in their efforts for the cause, animated a new feminist consciousness that would result in the womens rights movement.

-The pivotal moment came in 1840 when the American delegates to the World’s Anti-Slavery Convention arrived in London to find that the women delegates among them were excluded from participation.
+The pivotal moment came in 1840 when the American delegates to the Worlds Anti-Slavery Convention arrived in London to find that the women delegates among them were excluded from participation.
 The women were forced to sit in a curtained balcony while the men debated.
-Elizabeth Cady Stanton, whose new husband Henry B. Stanton was a prominent abolitionist, was furious at how effortlessly her male associates could undertake "the crucifixion [of woman’s] pride and self-respect, the humiliation of [her] spirit."
+Elizabeth Cady Stanton, whose new husband Henry B. Stanton was a prominent abolitionist, was furious at how effortlessly her male associates could undertake "the crucifixion [of womans] pride and self-respect, the humiliation of [her] spirit."
 With Mott, she decided that it was time to fight back.
 Said Stanton, "As Mrs. Mott and I walked home, arm in arm, commenting on the incidents of the day, we resolved to hold a convention as soon as we returned home, and form a society to advance the rights of women."

 Eight years were to pass, however, before Stanton and Mott were able to call the convention into session.
 Despite their resolve, both women hesitated on the brink of such bold public activity.
-No woman was willing to chair the meeting, so they recruited Lucretia Mott’s husband, James.
+No woman was willing to chair the meeting, so they recruited Lucretia Motts husband, James.
 Faced with the task of delineating their grievances, Stanton confessed that they felt "as helpless and hopeless as if [we] had been suddenly asked to construct a steam engine."

 Nonetheless, The Declaration of Sentiments issued by this first national gathering of feminists was a remarkable document.
 Besides claiming their inalienable rights, women held men responsible for a host of grievances.
 They complained that men monopolized law-making, taxed women without representation, denied them an education, barred them from most "profitable employments," and excluded them from "all avenues to wealth and distinction."
 Indeed,

-The history of mankind is a history of repeated injuries and usurpations on the part of man toward woman, having in direct object the establishment of an absolute tyranny over her….
+.
 He has usurped the prerogative of Jehovah himself, claiming it as his right to assign for her a sphere of action, when that belongs to her conscience and her God.
 He has endeavored, in every way that he could, to destroy her confidence in her own powers, to lessen her self-respect, and to make her willing to lead a dependent and abject life.

 The meeting in Seneca Falls passed a dozen resolutions demanding equal rights for women in marriage, education, religion, and employment.
-Stanton shocked the convention with one additional resolution — that women "secure for themselves their sacred right to the elective franchise."
+Stanton shocked the convention with one additional resolution that women "secure for themselves their sacred right to the elective franchise."
 She was particularly incensed by the fact that not only men of quality but all men had the vote.
 Had it been reserved for men of stature like Webster, Clay, or Van Buren, she indicated, women might not complain,

 But to have drunkards, idiots, horse-racing, rumselling rowdies, ignorant foreigners, and silly boys fully recognized, while we ourselves are thrust out from all the rights that belong to citizens, it is too grossly insulting to the dignity of woman to be longer quietly submitted to.
 The right is ours.
 Have it we must.
 Use it we will.